What is Boris Johnson’s record on climate change?

 As foreign secretary, Johnson oversaw the number of full-time officials dedicated to climate change in the Foreign Office drop by almost 25% in two years.

-The Guardian reported in April 2018 that, at that point, Johnson had failed to mention climate change in any official speech since he took office as foreign secretary.
+The Guardian reported in April 2018 that, at that point, Johnson had failed to mention climate change in any official speech since he took up the ministerial role.

 Johnson has campaigned against the planned third runway at Heathrow, famously saying that he would “lie down in front of those bulldozers”.
 But in June 2018, he failed to vote against the project when he was foreign secretary, instead flying to Afghanistan in “what appeared to be a hastily arranged diplomatic trip”, according to The Independent.

-However, the PM said: “Hosting COP 26 is an important opportunity for the UK and nations across the globe to step up in the fight against climate change.
+In 2020, the PM said: “Hosting Cop26 is an important opportunity for the UK and nations across the globe to step up in the fight against climate change.

 “There can be no greater responsibility than protecting our planet, and no mission that a global Britain is prouder to serve.”